StackStorm/st2docs/docs/source/development/testing.rst

 Testing
 =======

-In StackStorm we have a multiple types of tests described bellow.
+In |st2| we have a multiple types of tests described bellow.

 To run a particular test suite we use Makefile targets.
 Underneath, those make targets create a virtual environment, install the required Python dependencies